nicmak/ChattyApp/README.md

 ChattyApp
 =====================
-This is a project at Lighthouse Labs, where I implemented the use of ReactJS on a messanger application.
+This is a project at Lighthouse Labs, where I implemented the use of ReactJS and WebSocket on a messanger application.
 A minimal and light dev environment for ReactJS.

 ### Usage